 CTAs offer you a lot of opportunities to get creative.
 In the example above, while it's easy to see which button corresponds to each tier, the look is unexciting and plain.
 Instead, you can design unique buttons for every plan:

 With this approach you can use more eye-catching colors on the membership tiers you want to increase sign-ups for.
 It's also a great way to differentiate plans visually.

 Usually, CTA language on pricing tables tends to be rather direct.
 You'll commonly see variations of phrases such as “Get it now,” “Sign Up Today,” and “Register.”
 Those simple, strong words and phrases get results, so don't overthink the language you use.

 Offering multiple membership tiers for your website is a great idea.
 It can maximize the number of users you attract and increase your profits.
-However, it's important to convey what every tier has to offer, which is where pricing tables come in.
+However, it's important to convey what every tier has to offer, which is where your pricing table comes in.

 If you want to create better pricing tables for your membership website, just keep these four tips in mind: